Home :: Going Solo

 Sometimes the challenge came from relationships... relationships left behind, relationships started... or something as simple as unwanted male attention, common in many countries, for women of every age.

 A challenge would be how to understand the language and the culture; moving to Thailand tested me on the language front.
 Getting rid of my stereotypes took a bit of time.
 And there were days I found it harder to cope with poverty and need and deal with street beggars.
 I also had to learn to deal with different definitions of honesty and how to deflect travel scams.
-Mastering the art of haggling was an essential tool, and I've compiled a few additional bargaining tips to help you along.
+Mastering the art of haggling was an essential tool.

 I had to decide such simple things as travel style - would I be backpacking, flashpacking or traveling in luxury?
 And if I were to travel long-term again I'd have to learn all about traveling with my pet: I have two dogs I would be unable to leave behind for any length of time.